-Japan was not always peaceful
+Japan has not always been peaceful

 The serenity, gentleness, and harmony of the Japanese

-This shows us that Brazil can change and improve, but for that we need law and organization.
+This shows us that Brazil can change and improve, but for that, we need law and organization.
 We need to change the selfish and ignorant way of thinking of most people in our society.

 Harmony in the name of Japan